 - The centrality of the knowledge function

-Whilst hierarchies take considerable time in planning and reporting, networks take considerable time in relating to generate an understanding of the intelligence, capacity and commitment of members and to agree and act as a collective.
+Whilst hierarchies take considerable effort in planning and reporting, networks effort in directed at securing effective relationships between members, in order to generate an understanding of the intelligence, capacity and commitment of members, and to act collectively.
 The leadership effort for networks is very different from that of a traditional hierarchy.

 Network members come together because they share a common sense of purpose, which motivates them to work together to find shared solutions.
 The sense of purpose is internal to the group rather than imposed from outside and may well change and develop over time.